oumarkme/geno2r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of geno2r is to easily import genotype data from various formats into R.

-- [RSamtools](https://bioconductor.org/packages/release/bioc/html/Rsamtools.html) package imports wrapped [htslib](https://github.com/samtools/htslib/) to enhance the VCF reading speed.
+[HTSlib](https://github.com/samtools/htslib/) is wrapped and imported by [Rsamtools](https://bioconductor.org/packages/release/bioc/html/Rsamtools.html), to enhance the VCF reading speed.
 In order to efficiently read a VCF file, it should be compressed with [bgzip](https://www.htslib.org/doc/bgzip.html) and indexed with [tabix](https://www.htslib.org/doc/tabix.html).
-- The [genio](https://cran.r-project.org/web/packages/genio/index.html) package offers functions that enable the reading of [PLINK binary format data](https://www.cog-genomics.org/plink/).

 ## Installation

-You can install the development version of geno2r from [GitHub](https://github.com/) with:
+You can install the most recent version of geno2r from GitHub with:

 ``` r
 # install.packages("devtools")